geoase/ado-downloader/README.md

 ### Download

-One approach in order to use the cds\_downloader is to copy the API request from the cds product page and create the Downloader object with the classmethod [from_cds](https://ado-downloader.readthedocs.io/en/latest/reference.html#cds_downloader.Downloader.from_cds).
+One way to use the cds\_downloader is by copying the API request from the cds product page and create the Downloader object with the classmethod [from_cds](https://ado-downloader.readthedocs.io/en/latest/reference.html#cds_downloader.Downloader.from_cds).

 ![API Request Example from [cds.climate.copernicus.eu](https://cds.climate.copernicus.eu/)](docs/source/images/example_cdsapi.png) <!-- .element width="50%" -->

-In order to create a Downloader object, e.g. from the example image above, one can easily copy the two arguments marked in black.
+To create a Downloader object, e.g. from the example image above, one can easily copy the two arguments marked in black.

 ```python
 from cds_downloader import Downloader